elmahdichayti/LinSpeedUpCode/README.md

 # Linear Speedup in Personalized Collaborative Learning
-Our code for the ICML 2022 submission : Linear Speedup in Personalized Collaborative Learning
+The code for our submission : Linear Speedup in Personalized Collaborative Learning